Marine Parade: Politics

-Marine Parade is a component division of the Mountbatten Single Member Constituency, Marine Parade-Braddell Heights Group Representation Constituency, and East Coast Group Representation Constituency as of the 2025 election.
-The second and former Prime Minister Goh Chok Tong, represents Marine Parade since its formation in 1976 until his retirement in 2020.
-Currently, Marine Parade is represented by three MPs, with Gho Sze Kee representing the westernmost areas under Mountbatten SMC, Edwin Tong who represents the easternmost areas and Joo Chiat in the neighbouring East Coast GRC, and Goh Pei Ming for the majority of Marine Parade; his predecessor, Minister Tan See Leng, left there to contest Chua Chu Kang GRC in 2025.
+Marine Parade is a component division of the Marine Parade-Braddell Heights Group Representation Constituency and Mountbatten Single Member Constituency as of the 2025 election.
+The second and former Prime Minister of Singapore Goh Chok Tong represented Marine Parade since its formation in 1976 until his retirement in 2020.
+Currently, Marine Parade is represented by two MPs, with Gho Sze Kee representing the westernmost areas under Mountbatten SMC, and Goh Pei Ming for the majority of Marine Parade; his predecessor, Minister Tan See Leng, left there to contest Chua Chu Kang GRC in 2025.